Data API

 If successful, the following result will be returned:

-{"status":"success","user":internal user id,"inserted":number of data points inserted,"ignored":number of data points ignored,"message":"helpful information"}
+"ignored":number of data points ignored,"message":"helpful information"}

 Data points may be ignored if they are non-numeric or they have been filtered out using the basic filtering function.
 If the channel id had not been used before, it will be created automatically.